Image 1 of 7

 - Lawful Development Certificate: Certificate of Lawfulness for pool outbuilding in the Green Belt. →

-Contextual Planning Support in Buckinghamshire
+Design-Led Planning Advice in Buckinghamshire

 Buckinghamshire encompasses towns such as Aylesbury, High Wycombe, and Amersham, with a mix of historic market towns and modern commuter centres.
 About 32.1% of the county is Green Belt, guiding where housing and commercial schemes can be located.
 Planning balances development with conservation of historic sites.
-We can deliver Planning Permission for a variety of schemes across the county.

 In the last year Buckinghamshire decided 4,436 applications which is well above the national average of 988.
 The approval rate was 83% (roughly equal to the national average of 88%) and 50% of applications were decided on time, (significantly below the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Buckinghamshire performs relative to other LPAs in our LPA hub.